Shengruyuyu/GTBIS/README.md

   </div>

 ## Web-based platform
 Click and access our free open platform at [http://lungnecrisk.com](http://lungnecrisk.com) to upload WSI and receive results.

+- For further reference, you may also refer to our reference implementation available at: https://github.com/vkola-lab/tmi2022